Veteran Band Debuts Tunes at Ultimate Jam Night at Whisky A Go-Go

 The frontman is still very much about the music and not about what he calls the “Look At Me” factor that permeated the metal movement of the 1980s.

 “I’m still kind of anti-pomposity and anti-grandiosity music that was trying to impress rather than move people,” he says.

-“They put a good live diverse palette together with Ultimate Jam Night,” Ron said.
+“They put a good live diverse palette together at the Whisky,” Ron said.
 “I wish some other clubs in LA would do this.
 They need to be more selective and I think after 20 years of the pay-to-play we’re loaded up with bands.
 That doesn’t help build a scene or clientele.
 When you have really quality music even if it’s diverse, people they appreciate the whole palette.”